Pallithode

-Pallithode is a village in the Alappuzha district, in the state of Kerala, India, on the shores of the Arabian Sea.
-Pallithode is within the Gram Panchayat of Kuthiathode, Pattanakad Block, of Cherthala Taluk.
+Pallithode is a village in the Alappuzha district, in the state of Kerala, India, on the shores of the Arabian Sea at the west and Backwaters in the east.
+Pallithode comes under the Gram Panchayats of Kuthiathode and Thuravoor, Pattanakad Block, of Cherthala Taluk.
 During the 20th century, more than half of its width was eroded away by the action of river backwaters and the sea.
 The village is very densely populated and has a wet, maritime tropical climate.
-It has an important role in the fishing industry.
+Majority of the population depends on fishing industry for their livelihood.

 History

 In ancient times, Pallithode was a border post marking the northern border of the Kingdom of Travancore (16th century to 1947), adjacent to Chellanam, a southern border post of the Kingdom of Cochin (Kochi) (12th century to 1947) and which now marks the southern border of Ernakulam district.
 The border posts demarcated the kingdom boundaries and controlled trade between the kingdoms, which competed with each other for dominance and territory by means of war and diplomacy.
 Pallithode, as a border village, felt these struggles more intensely.

 The arrival of foreign traders, starting with the Portuguese in 1498, followed by the Dutch, and then the British, made the situation more complex.
 The kingdoms received military aid from the foreigners to fight one another, and ended up being ruled by them, finally as princely states under the British.
 Under British administration, trade restrictions continued, and the border checkpoints were maintained for collection of trade taxes, part of which went to British coffers.

 Stability was finally achieved—with the independence of India in 1947, and with the formation of the State of Travancore-Cochin (Thiru-Kochi) in 1949—by the merger of these two princely states of British India.
 Pallithode became a village of Alappuzha district bordering Ernakulam district.